qdu-beep/Host_microbiota_interaction/README.md

 # Host_microbiome_genetic_architecture
- The analysis code for disect the genetic architecture behind microbiome abundance and host interaction.
+ The analysis code for dissecting the genetic architecture of microbiota in phylloplane and rhizosphere of Nicotiana tabacum

 ### Comparison of rhizosphere and phyllosphere microbial community composition for Nicotiana tabacum